bmwachajr/piggee/README.md

 - Run the server: `python3 manage.py runserver`
 - Access the app on `http://0.0.0.0:8000/`

+## Using the python cli client:
+You can use a python client script to send requests (through API) to your application.
+- Use [docker-compose](#docker) to [Kubrnetes](#kubernetes) to spin up the microservice.
+- From the root directory of the project, navigate into the client module. `cd client`
+- Start the python client. `python3 -m python_client.py`

 ## API Project Structure
 The microservice api structure has been set up inside the `/api/` path on the project.
 In this folder you should create a specific project for each endpoint on the API.